jesusdmaldonado/ispconfig-wp/README.md

 Allows manage staging/live environments, migrating data between each other.

+## Requisites

+Config your AWS account or s3 command in your server or local.

 ## Install

-1. Download scripts and deploy in /opt/wordpress_scripts.
+1. Download scripts and deploy in /opt/wordpress_scripts
 2. Create symlinks in /usr/bin
 ```
 ln -s /opt/wordpress_scripts/wordpress-backup /usr/bin